 David Hammond: The Culture of British Military Music in the Interwar Years and its Relationship with the Music Industry

-Tom Hewitt: Cyborg Music: A Future Musicotechnographic Aesthetic (co-supervised with Department of Philosophy)
+Tom Hewitt: Cyborg Music: A Future Musicotechnographic Aesthetic (co-supervised with Philosophy)

 Maciej Kierzkowski: The history of brass bands of Poland